Wikia/app/extensions/wikia/Helios/README.md

     * `$wgExternalUserEnabled` is `true` everywhere, including Uncyclopedia and it is referenced in the application code only once in the method used to determine the session key.
 It is `wikicities:session:<UserId>`, always.

+    * for all wikis but Uncyclopedia, `$wgExternalAuthType` is not null and set to 'ExternalUser_Wikia' and `/includes/wikia/ExternalUser_Wikia.php` is included.

+    * the next step is to reuse current AuthPlugin and ExternalUser classes under new names: HeliosAuthPlugin and HeliosExternalUser

+    * also, $wgExternalAuthType is terribly misleading, because ExternalUser in fact does not have anything to do with authentication